History of economic thought: Nicole Oresme

 French philosopher and priest Nicolas d'Oresme (1320–1382) wrote De origine, natura, jure et mutationibus monetarum, about the origin, nature, law, and alterations of money.
 It is one of the earliest manuscripts on the concept of money.
 His treatise argues how money or currency belongs to the public, and that the government or sovereign of the economy has no right to control the value of the currency just so that they can profit from it.

 Antonin of Florence

 Saint Antoninus of Florence (1389–1459), O.P., was an Italian Dominican friar, who became Archbishop of Florence.
-Antoninus' writings address social and economic development, and argued that the state has a duty to intervene in mercantile affairs for the common good, and an obligation to help the poor and needy.
+Antoninus' writings address social and economic development and argued that the state has a duty to intervene in mercantile affairs for the common good, and an obligation to help the poor and needy.
 In his primary work, "summa theologica" he was mainly concerned about price, justice and capital theory.
 Like Duns Scotus, he distinguishes between the natural value of a good and its practical value.
 The latter is determined by its suitability to satisfy needs (virtuositas), its rarity (raritas) and its subjective value (complacibilitas).
-Due to this subjective component there can not only be one just price, but a bandwidth of more or less just prices.
+Due to this subjective component, there cannot only be one just price, but a bandwidth of more or less just prices.